firsttris/wifi370-js-api/README.md

 | LD382A     | [x]           | RGB   |
 | LD686      | [x]           | RGBW  |

+Thanks to Meik Dirkes for reverse engineering the communication for all controller types.

 ###Basic Usage
 ```javascript
 const WIFI370 = require('wifi370-js-api');